 Facebook Inc. evolves to address the issues identified in its PESTEL/PESTLE analysis.
 The PESTEL/PESTLE Analysis model presents an external analysis of the most important factors in the company’s remote or macro-environment.
-As the top player in the social media market, Facebook Inc. has the capabilities to maintain its market position through popularity, brand development and R&D investment.
+As the top player in the social media market, Facebook Inc. has the capabilities to maintain such market position through popularity, brand development and R&D investment.
 However, a PESTEL/PESTLE analysis of Facebook indicates the need for adjustments in its strategies to ensure that its social networking website, mobile apps, and display advertising services remain attractive in the face of significant competition from other firms, such as Google Inc. [READ: Google Inc.’s PESTEL/PESTLE Analysis]

 A PESTEL/PESTLE analysis of Facebook Inc. identifies the external factors that significantly influence the condition of the firm’s remote or macro-environment.
 These external factors require Facebook to address issues in the market, especially political and technological factors.